Exabyte-io/documentation/docs/cli/login.md

-# LOGIN VIA COMMAND LINE
+# Login via Command Line

 This page explains the process of connecting to exabyte.io though command-line interface: how to generate, upload ssh keys and use them to connect.